Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 held in the trader's portfolio.
 (It can by any token including ALOT)

 **Dev notes:** \
-Only called by addOrderPrivate, doCancelOrder from TradePairs. doCancelOrder is a good place to auto Fill Gas Tank with newly available funds.
+Only called by TradePairs from doCancelOrder.
+Cancels makes tokens available. doCancelOrder is a good place to auto Fill Gas Tank with newly available funds.

 ```solidity:no-line-numbers